 4. "Let's Stay Together"—Al Green (1971)

-"Let's Stay Together," the iconic song is classic piece of Memphis soul, featured on the 1972 album of the same name.
-Released as a single in 1971, it became Green's signature song and his only number-one pop hit single.
+The iconic song, "Let's Stay Together," is classic piece of Memphis soul.
+It was featured on the 1972 album of the same name.
+Released as a single in 1971, it became Green's signature song, and his only number-one pop hit single.

-A fine example of Al Green's unique sound, it's equal parts sad song and love song.
+A fine example of Al Green's unique sound, it is equal parts sad song and love song.